r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 **<a href="https://s.rankmath.com/groupfb" target="_blank">JOIN FACEBOOK GROUP COMMUNITY</a>**: The purpose of this Facebook group is to have a collective place where the community can help each other, and we can get some feedback to improve Rank Math as well.
 Joining the group is also a great way to connect with like-minded people and share your SEO experience.

 = Branding Guideline =
 Rank Math® is a registered trademark.
-Please use the following format when mentioning Rank Math SEO plugin anywhere.
+Please use the following format when mentioning the Rank Math SEO plugin anywhere.
 * Rank Math [correct]
 * rank math [incorrect]
 * Rank math [incorrect]